 The name Halloween is a contraction of the term "All Hallows Eve," or the night before All Saints Day.
 All Hallow's Eve was originally practiced by the Catholic Church in May, but moved to Nov.
 1 in the 8th century to coincide with pagan festivals of the dead.

 On the British Isles, the ancient Celts called their festival of the dead Samhain (pronounced sow-en), meaning "end of summer."
 As the weather turned colder, people's world turned to focus on the inner life -- both indoors and within the self.
-Share a free sample 2015 Numerology Forecast.
-Make 2015 your best year ever!
-Get a free overview including your Personal Year Number!
+Share a free sample Destiny Reading.
+Are you making the right decisions?
+Get the insight of the stars into your life's focus and future now!

 Such turning points were considered "threshold" moments.
 Threshholds are where two worlds intersect, and were considered particularly potent times.
 Samhain was known as the time of year when veil between the world of the living and world of the dead is thinnest, allowing spirits to travel back and visit the land of the living.